lianabisuna/lianabisuna/README.md

 - Android Development
 - MySQL
 - jQuery
+- Bootstrap
+- Material Design
+- Blender

 ## More about me
-You can check out the 8 projects I developed since 2018.
-I started programming when I was in first year college but got really passionate in my third year.
-I've also worked with 3 more projects during the 6 months in my first job.
+You can check out the eight projects I developed since 2018.
+I started programming when I was in my freshman year but got really passionate in my third year.
 I'm looking for a job at the moment, you can contact me during weekdays.
-I value work-life-balance to avoid burnouts which happens a lot.
 Please reach out if you want to know more, I appreciate you for dropping by my github space!